Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: Theory of NMR relaxation rates in a conventional canted antiferromagnet

 The critical divergence of $\xi$ is accompanied by a critical slowing down in fluctuations of AFM order.
 This can be described by adding dynamics to the static Ginzburg-Landau model, to capture the way in which the slow, long-wavelength fluctuations of AFM order are damped by interaction with short-wavelength fluctuations.
-Following Ref.'s~[\onlinecite{chaikin,ma,halperin69a,halperin69b,hohenburg77}], we write,
+Following Ref.'s~[\onlinecite{chaikin-book,ma-book,halperin69a,halperin69b,hohenberg77}], we write,

 where time is measured in units of $\hbar/k_{\sf B}T_{\sf N}$, $\Gamma^{-1}$ sets the rate of damping, $u\rightarrow 0$, and $\zeta({\bf r},t)$ is a (white) noise term with correlation function,

 It follows that the correlation time is given by \mbox{$\tau_\eta({\bf q})\approx\Gamma^{-1}\chi_{\bf q}$}, with \mbox{$\chi_{\bf q}=K^{-1}(\xi^{-2}+ {\bf q}^2)^{-1}$}.
 Approaching $T_{\sf N}$, $\tau_\eta(0)$ diverges as $\tau_\eta(0) \propto \xi^z$ with dynamical exponent $z=2$.